codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

   - Title
   - Definition
   - Language/Tech
-  - Time submitted
+  - Time submitted - Not on form.
+Handle in your JS
-  - Author
+  - Author ID - Not on form.
+Pull from User object.
 - READ entries
 - UPDATE entries
 - DELETE entries